SeqLock

 were introduced in the Linux kernel 2.6.x.
 Main point of this synchronization primitive is to provide fast and lock-free access to shared resources.
 Since the heart of sequential lock

-synchronization primitive is spinlock synchronization primitive, sequential locks
+synchronization primitive is synchronization primitive, sequential locks

 work in situations where the protected resources are small and simple.
 Additionally write access must be rare and also should be fast.